 If you’re trying to carve out a new category of solutions that buyers aren’t yet aware of, you need to shine a light on problems they didn’t know they could solve (or perhaps don’t even realize are problems).
 That way, you’ll destabilize their perception of their current way of working, creating space for your proposition.

-Another rational driver is the cost attached to making a change.
+Another rational driver is the cost of making changes.
 This can be financial, but also a matter of time and energy.
-Who isn’t tempted by the path of least resistance (and least risk)?
+Afterall, who isn’t tempted by the path of least resistance (and least risk)?

 It’s a classic cost-benefit analysis.
 This driver can be a blocker even when the buyer sees the benefits of your solution or actually prefers it.
 To make a change, the benefit and gains need to significantly outweigh the effort and expense of breaking with the modus operandi.
 You need to provide as much concrete evidence of this as possible.